CyphrRiot/ArchRiot/plan.md

 - Hypridle reliability: use absolute path in autostart (`/usr/bin/hypridle`) and ensureIdleLockSetup appends the same to avoid PATH/env issues post‑upgrade.
 - Installer hardening: make `hypr-dock-inhibit.service` disable idempotent and non‑fatal (`|| true`) when the unit is missing.
 - README/docs polish: fixed TOC anchors and Quick Install deep links; added optional Brave multi‑monitor flags; kept “What’s New” at the end; version badge updated.
+- README/docs polish (more): removed duplicate “Memory Tuning (Opt‑in)” section; appended “What’s New in v3.6” at bottom.
+- Help windows: widened SUPER+H and SUPER+SHIFT+H help windows by 15% to reduce wrapping.
 - Version bump: v3.6 shipped.

 Completed in v3.5.1 (shipped)